x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 ## Administrating and monitoring Outlook for iOS and Android in your organization

-The following questions are about managing and monitoring the Outlook for iOS and Android app within your organization after his has been deployed.
+The following questions are about managing and monitoring the Outlook for iOS and Android app within your organization after the app has been deployed.

 ### Q: Is it necessary to file an in-app support ticket when I experience an issue with Outlook for iOS and Android?